Transition Coordinator Home

 Individuals, age 3 and older, who have developmental disabilities may qualify for case management services.
 Eligibility is determined by your Community Developmental Disability Organization (CDDO).
 They can assist you in gathering the information needed to determine eligibility.

-Individual Service Coordination, also known as targeted case management, is a comprehensive service designed to enable you and your family to locate, utilize and coordinate available resources and opportunities in your community.
+Individual Service Coordination, also known as targeted case management, is a comprehensive service designed to enable you and your family to locate, utilize, and coordinate available resources and opportunities in your community.
+There is no wait for this service.

 Individual Service Coordinators (ISCs) are dedicated to assisting and empowering individuals and their families by: